Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedTech is Medium THEN TechInvest is TMedium
 IF NeedTech is Low THEN TechInvest is TLow

-IF DmgUnitNum is High THEN Logistics is LHigh
+IF DmgUnitNum is High THEN NeedLogistics is High
-IF DmgUnitNum is Medium THEN Logistics is LMedium
+IF DmgUnitNum is Medium THEN NeedLogistics is Medium IF DmgUnitNum is Low THEN NeedLogistics is Low
-IF DmgUnitNum is Low THEN Logistics is LLow
+IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is High